 - a.
-Add 500 μl (180 μl for PCR tube or 96 well plate) of 70°C pre-heated Wash Buffer #3 to each tube and mix well on a vortex mixer.
+Add 500 μI (180 μI for PCR tube or 96-well plate) of 70°C pre-heated Wash Buffer #3 to each tube and mix well on a vortex mixer.
 Spin down briefly. - Incubate the solution for 10 minutes at 70°C in a thermo-mixer at 500 rpm.
-Check every 2-3 min if the solution is homogenous, and gently mix by tapping if necessary. - c.
+Check every 2-3 minutes if the solution is homogenous, and gently mix by tapping if necessary. - c.
 Briefly mix the sample by gentle vortexing or pipetting 5-10 times and spin down. - d.
 Put the tube in the magnetic separator until the solution is clear and carefully remove the supernatant. - e.
 Repeat washing steps a-d twice with Wash Buffer #3 for a total of 3 washes. - f.
-Spin down the tube for 3-5 seconds and put the tube in the magnetic separator to remove any residual liquid completely with a P10 or smaller pipette.
+Spin down the tube for 3-5 seconds and put in the magnetic separator.
+Remove any residual liquid completely with a P10 or smaller pipette.